vitamino/gattica/README.md

 Features
 --------
 * Supports: metrics, dimensions, sorting, filters, goals, and segments.
+* Get acces to the Management API, Reporting API, MCF Reporting API and the Metadata API.
 * Handles accounts with over 1000 profiles
 * Returns data as: hash, json, CSV